madysondesigns/quicknote/README.md

 If you're using a browser/device that's less than a couple years old, Quicknote should work just fine, except:
 - Share does not work in Chrome-based browsers on MacOS – Use Safari
 - These APIs are only available in [secure contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) – over HTTPS or from local resources

+**#itscomplicated: Favicon support**

+Surprisingly, there is still no (simple) [canonical way](https://dev.to/masakudamatsu/favicon-nightmare-how-to-maintain-sanity-3al7) to approach favicons in 2023.

+QuickNote includes link tags with favicons encoded inline in `.png` and `.svg` format.
+This should work for modern browsers without an additional HTTP request.
+I've also included the favicon in a couple other formats to support other use cases:
+- Safari only supports `.png` or `.ico` favicons in normal tabs (no SVG support), and uses a separate format for pinned tabs:

+    `<link rel="mask-icon" href="/safaricon.svg" color="#207EDF">`
+- Old and niche browsers are a mixed bag – including `favicon.ico` in your site root will probably work for many of these but YMMV
+- Pretty app icons for mobile devices and browser apps require about a dozen extra files, a manifest, and a bunch more requests – this isn't a relevant use case for me but you can [generate them](https://realfavicongenerator.net/) if you want

+## Usage & feedback

 Feel free to use or modify QuickNote as you see fit (GPL).